CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_controller.html.markdown

 ---
+subcategory: "storage"
 layout: "intersight"
 page_title: "Intersight: intersight_storage_controller"
-sidebar_current: "docs-intersight-data-source-storage-controller"
 description: |-
   Storage Controller present in a server.
 ---

-# Data Source: intersight_storage._controller
+# Data Source: intersight_storage_controller
 Storage Controller present in a server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `controller_flags`:(string) The flags for the storage controller.
 * `controller_id`:(string) The Id of the storage controller.
 * `controller_status`:(string) The current status of controller.